The Best Flowering Shrubs and Bushes for the Eastern and Western U.S.

 1. Shrubs for the Cold-Winter West

 - Lonicera (honeysuckle).
-Hardy Asian species include Lonicera fragrantissima, with small strongly scented flowers; natives for zones 1-2 include "twinberry" (Lonicera involucrata) with black berries.
+Hardy Asian species include Lonicera fragrantissima, with small strongly scented flowers; native honeysuckles for zones 1-2 include "twinberry" (Lonicera involucrata) with black berries.

-- A native: Mockorange (Philadelphus lewisii).
+- Mockorange (Philadelphus lewisii).
 Native to the northwest, fragrant and pretty, suitable for zones 1-3 and others.

 - Natives like Spirea, Cornus, Amelanchier, Rubus, and Berberis.
-These wild shrubs might make easy-care ornamentals if they grow in your area, and many have berries that provide color and attract wildlife.
-Try looking up these genus names on the Ladybird Johnson Wildflower Center's plant finder or (in California) on Calscape.
+These wild shrubs should be easy-care ornamentals if they grow in your area, and many have berries that provide color and attract wildlife.
+Try looking up these genus names on the Ladybird Johnson Wildflower Center's plant finder (wildflower.org) or (in California) on Calscape.

-California rose-bay or California rhododendron looks like an expensive showpiece shrub, but it grows utterly wild from coastal northern CA to southern British Columbia (in Sunset zones 15-17 and 5).
+California rhododendron or rose-bay (Rhododendron macrophyllum), looks like an expensive showpiece shrub, but it grows utterly wild from coastal northern CA to southern British Columbia (in Sunset zones 15-17 and 5).
 It's the state flower of Washington.
 Other rhododendrons of all colors, native or not, enjoy the cool humid climate of this coastal strip.

-Although not desert experts, but we have to mention one easy-to-grow shrub for Southwestern deserts and the semidesert parts of Southern California: Desert-Willow (Chilopsis linearis).
+Here is just one of many easy-to-grow shrubs for Southwestern deserts and the semidesert parts of Southern California: Desert-Willow (Chilopsis linearis).
 It has stringy, drooping leaves like a willow, plus two-inch crimped pink-and-white flowers that look much like those of this plant's eastern relative, the catalpa tree.
-It's always suprising to see this shaggy little tree shedding flowers in parking lots and median strips in Southwestern cities.
+It's always surprising to see dozens of these little flowers dropping to the ground in parking lots and median strips in Southwestern cities.
 Sunset zones 10-13 and 18-21.

-4. Favorite Flowering Shrubs for Central and Northern California
+4. Favorite Flowering Shrubs for the Central California Coast

-We're picking one area of the West, the Bay Area (Sunset Zone 16) just as an example of the variety available among native and non-native shrubs for the milder parts of the West.
-Sunset calls Zone 16 "Central and Northern California Coast Thermal Belts"; it has dry, coolish summers, little frost, and moderate winter rain.
-Plants from all over the world contribute variety in flower forms and branch structures is endless.
+We're picking one area of the West, the San Francisco Bay Area (Sunset Zone 16) just as an example to show the variety available among native and non-native shrubs for the milder parts of the West.
+Sunset calls Zone 16 "Central and Northern California Coast Thermal Belts."
+This zone has dry, coolish summers, little frost, and moderate winter rain.
+Plants from all over the world—from Australia, South Africa, Mexico, and the Mediterranean—contribute endless variety in flower forms and branch structures.

-Many of the eastern favorites will grow here (not lilac or forsythia though, because of the lack of winter chill).
-Camellias and rhodendrons do well here; they just need well-drained soil with plenty of organic matter, sheltered from extreme sun or wind.
-Shrubby and climbing roses bloom for a few months or into the fall.
+Many of the eastern favorites will grow here (though not lilac or forsythia, because of the lack of winter chill).
+Camellias and rhododendrons do well here; they just need well-drained soil with plenty of organic matter, sheltered from extreme sun or wind.
+Shrubby and climbing roses bloom for a few months or almost all year.

-Here are some native (or semi-native) flowering shrubs we can grow, that I would want to try if I had the space right now.
+Here are the native or near-native flowering shrubs I would want to try if I had the space right now.